Go back

 Desserts

 Federica: They’re delicious.
-Did you prepare the plum cake in the sense of a square cake?
+Did you prepare the plum cake in the sense of a tin cake with fruit and raisins?

 Godly: We prepared it with candied fruit.

-Federica: In Italy, my mother always calls it a plum cake—a rectangular tin cake with fruit inside.
-But when you go to England, a plum cake is something else entirely.
-They don’t call it plum cake, but a fruit cake.
-A plum cake would be prepared with just plums.
+Federica: In Italy, we also call this a plum cake—a rectangular tin cake with candied fruit inside.
+But when you go to England, this would be called a fruit cake.
+A plum cake would be prepared with only plums.

 Godly: Everything is special in England.